-Campground Closure: The Railroad Fire closed Nelder Grove in the fall of 2017.
-Visit the official Nelder Grove Campground webpage or call Sierra National Forest at (559) 877-2218 for up-to-date information about the status of the campground.
+Campground Status: The Railroad Fire closed Nelder Grove in the fall of 2017.
+The campground has reopeend, but Shadow of the Giants Trail remains closed.
+Visit the official Nelder Grove Campground webpage or call Sierra National Forest at (559) 877-2218 for up-to-date information.

 To get to the campground: From Oakhurst, take Highway 41 north for 4 miles and bear right on Road 632 (signs for Sierra Sky Ranch).
 Proceed up this road, which winds into the mountains for 6.6 miles, becoming Forest Road 6S10.
 Come to a T-intersection and turn left onto Road 6S47Y, following signs for Nelder Grove.
 Drive 1.2 miles to a fork and stay to the right on Road 6S90.
 Drive 0.3 miles and make the first left onto 5S19, at a sign for Nelder Grove Campground.
 Drive 0.35 miles up to the interpretive center and trailhead for Big Ed Tree Trail and go another tenth of a mile to another sign for Nelder Grove Campground, where the road splits to form a circle within the campground.